Polynomial: Notation and terminology

-which justifies formally the existence of two notations for the same polynomial.
+which formally justifies the existence of two notations for the same polynomial.

 Definition

-A polynomial expression is an expression that can be built from constants and symbols called variables or indeterminates by means of addition, multiplication and exponentiation to a non-negative integer power.
-The constants are generally numbers, but may be any expression that do not involve the indeterminates, and represent mathematical objects that can be added and multiplied.
-Two polynomial expressions are considered as defining the same polynomial if they may be transformed, one to the other, by applying the usual properties of commutativity, associativity and distributivity of addition and multiplication.
+A polynomial is an expression that can be built from constants and symbols called variables or indeterminates by means of addition, multiplication and exponentiation to a non-negative integer power.
+The constants are generally numbers, but may be any mathematical objects that do not involve the indeterminates and that can be added and multiplied.
+Two polynomial expressions are considered as defining the same polynomial if they may be transformed, one into the other, by applying the usual properties of commutativity, associativity, and distributivity of addition and multiplication.
 For example $(x-1)(x-2)$ and $x^2-3x+2$ are two polynomial expressions that represent the same polynomial; so, one has the equality $(x-1)(x-2)=x^2-3x+2$.